 - Dependants’ benefits: A payment to each of the deceased’s dependants in the amount of $10,000 (or $20,000 if optional coverage was purchased).
 Also, if no spouse’s benefit is required (e.g., because the deceased person was not married), then the $25,000 that would have gone to the spouse is split equally among the deceased’s dependants; and

 - Funeral benefit: A funeral benefit to pay for funeral expenses up to $6,000 (or $8,000 if optional coverage was purchased).

-Like all SABS benefits, death and funeral benefits are available regardless of who was at fault in causing the motor vehicle accident.
-That is, even if no one was at fault for the accident, and even if the deceased family member was at fault, these accident benefits will still be available.
+Like all SABS benefits, death and funeral benefits may be available regardless of who was at fault in causing the motor vehicle accident.
+That is, even if no one was at fault for the accident, and even if the deceased family member was at fault, these accident benefits may still be available.

 Limitation Period for Wrongful Death Claims

 A limitation period is the amount of time a person has to file a lawsuit.
 If a person tries to file a lawsuit outside of the limitation period, then the defendant can ask the court to dismiss it, and the court will normally do so—regardless of the merits of the underlying claim.

 In Ontario, the Limitations Act establishes the limitation period for personal injury claims, including those for wrongful death.
 Under the Act, a person generally has two years after a family member’s death to file a wrongful death lawsuit, but this period is shortened when the defendant is an Ontario municipality (e.g., the City of London or Kitchener).

 Consequently, family members should consult a wrongful death lawyer as soon as possible after losing their loved one to ensure that their rights are protected.

 How a Wrongful Death LAWYER MAY BE ABLE TO HELP You Recover After Losing a Loved One